Any visit to Ireland should include a trip to the Old Library in Trinity College, Dublin © VanderWolf Images / Shutterstock

 Not only can the Irish talk up a storm, they're also wizards with the written word, claiming four winners of the Nobel Prize for Literature.
-Browse books, letters and manuscripts and listen to evocative audio recordings in the Georgian mansion housing the Dublin Writers Museum.
-Then stroll through Trinity College’s beautiful Old Library, home to the Book of Kells, dating from around 800 AD.
-For the ultimate literary experience, visit Dublin on June 16th, when Victorian-garbed masses take to streets for Bloomsday, celebrating James Joyce’s masterpiece, Ulysses.
+Read up on some Wilde, Beckett, Joyce or Shaw and browse books, letters and manuscripts in the Georgian mansion housing the Dublin Writers Museum.
+Then stroll through Trinity College’s beautiful Old Library and back in time to see the Book of Kells, dating from around 800 AD.
+For the ultimate literary experience, visit Dublin on 16 June, when Edwardian-garbed masses take to the streets for Bloomsday, celebrating James Joyce’s masterpiece, Ulysses.

 Killarney National Park